lah7/sims2-wine-patches/README.md

     boolProp useShaders false
     boolProp lightingEnabled false

-To play earlier versions of the game, you will need to force **Shader Model 2** via the registry, force shaders and disable the lighting engine.
+In order to play earlier versions of the game, you will need to force **Shader Model 2** via the registry, turn on shaders and disable the lighting engine.
 Write the following:

     boolProp useShaders true
     boolProp lightingEnabled false